-Thank you for downloading RAW Power.
-RAW Power is the first RAW editor for iOS 11 that can read and modify the iOS Photo Library and iCloud Photo Library.
+Thank you for purchasing RAW Power.
+RAW Power is the first RAW-focused app that can read and modify the iOS Photo Library and iCloud Photo Library.
 As a result, it allows you to organize your library and edit images, including RAW images on iOS.
 Any changes you make with RAW Power are immediately applied to the iOS Photo Library and synchronized over iCloud Photo Library (if you are using it).